The gaming industry has witnessed unprecedented growth in recent years.

 Affiliations with Tencent helped the game pass through the Chinese censorship, but it also was the reason for PUBG getting banned in India.

 PUBG overcame the Indian ban by issuing an Indian version of the game, Battlegrounds Mobile India (BGMI), in compliance with Indian law.
+Even after being banned itself, people use a VPN for BGMI to get around it.

 Overcoming all the hurdles, this battle royale game has managed to skyrocket in fame and fan base, making it the highest-grossing game of the year 2021 and putting it on a path to further glory.